sourav09101998/spotify/README.md

 There is 4 .php file which u put in C:\xampp\htdocs folder and change the path in other files.
 According to your system

+create a database with name spotify and import .sql file.